hphelion/documentation/commercial/GA1/neutron/commercial_neutron-post-installation-neutron-integration.md

 Refer to the ***OpenStack Administrator Guide***, Advanced operational features.

+## Emulex NIC support ##

+In the HP Helion OpenStack 1.1 release, there is a performance issue with SR-IOV on Emulex NICs  HP recommends disabling SR-IOV.

 ##Logging {#logging}

 The details for configuring this feature are available from the OpenStack website at: